tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-Additionally, small elements of these magnets have the potential to complicate diagnosis in case of swallowing.
+• Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
+Furthermore, tiny parts of these products have the potential to complicate diagnosis in case of swallowing.

 Neodymium magnets generate strong magnetic fields.
 As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.